10 Eco-Friendly Activities For Your End Of Summer Bucket List!

 5. Go on a picnic

 Soak up every minute of sunlight by heading outside for dinner (or lunch, or breakfast!).
-Make sure your picnic basket is stocked with “real” (i.e glass or silicone and china or wood) picnic items, or a sustainable option like this cute bamboo set.
-Swap any plastic food containers or bags for a couple of Stasher bags, lay out one of these amazing double-sided gathre mats CAN YOU LINK TO THIS please? and you’re ready to picnic in (eco-friendly) style!
+Make sure your picnic basket is stocked with “real” (i.e glass or silicone and china or wood) picnic items, or a sustainable bamboo option.
+Swap any plastic food containers or bags for a couple of Stasher bags, lay out one of these amazing double-sided Gathre mats and you’re ready to picnic in (eco-friendly) style!

 6. Grab a few Z’s in a hammock